RealyUniqueName/haxe-traits/README.md

 ----
 * Static vars / methods inheritance
 * Traits methods are copied to descendant class if class does not have fields with such names already

+Restrictions:
+* Can't follow imports yet.
+So you better use fully qualified class names in traits code